Ethereal Wake

 While non-blocking I/O operates similarly under both platforms, kicking a socket into non-blocking mode is very different.
 Under Unix, this is configured by manipulating the descriptor status flags using the F_SETFL operation with fcntl.
 Alternatively, most modern platforms support the use of the SOCK_NONBLOCK bitflag during socket creation, either as the second parameter to socket or the fourth parameter in accept4.

 As Windows has no equivalent to fcntl, the manipulation is made using the FIONBIO operation with ioctlsocket.
 There is no equivalent to F_GETFL under Windows, so directly querying the non-blocking status is not possible.
-This is not a huge loss as configuring non-blocking status is generally part of the application’s start-up sequence and not something done reactively.
+This is not a huge loss as configuring non-blocking status is generally part of the socket creation process and not something done reactively.

 Close-On-Exec